codegouvfr/react-dsfr/css-in-js.md

 {% endhint %}

 {% hint style="success" %}
-The is [a tool](https://components.react-dsfr.codegouv.studio/?path=/docs/%25F0%259F%258E%25A8-color-resolver--page) at your disposal to help you pick your colors.
+There is [a tool](https://components.react-dsfr.codegouv.studio/?path=/docs/%F0%9F%8E%A8-color-helper--page) at your disposal to help you pick your colors.
 {% endhint %}

 The React agnostic way: